apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/pushing-assets.md

 }
 ```

-> Notice the use of `@import`.
-In LESS, `@import` is compiled just once on the server, so there is no performance hit.
-You can use it to bring in additional LESS files, so it's common to only configure one in `app.js`.
->
-> Also notice that the styles for `.main-content h3` are written by nesting styles for `h3` inside `.main-content`.
+> Notice that the styles for `.main-content h3` are written by nesting styles for `h3` inside `.main-content`.
 This nesting feature is one of the most important advantages of LESS over plain-vanilla CSS.
 We are also using some color variables defined by Apostrophe's default stylesheets; your code will probably not use these, but you could define your own variables.
 Check out the [LESS documentation](http://lesscss.org/) for much more.

+LESS provides a lot of power for CSS preprocessing, but Apostrophe also supports plain CSS files and will look for both (but prioritize LESS files) when you configure apostrophe-assets or call `pushAsset`.

+Apostrophe will compile and concatenate LESS files just once on the server, so there's no performance hit in the browser.
+But to ensure that LESS files are still recompiled between requests in development, the less-middleware module is used.
+While individual stylesheets are automatically recompiled, keep in mind that adding another stylesheet to the configuration might mean that you have to remove the `public/css` folder.
+That's where Apostrophe stores the main LESS bundles, which are essentially just a list of `@import` statements to the stylesheets that have been added.

 ## Configuring JavaScript for the browser